kylebustard/trackle_app/README.md

 # Kyle Bustard personal portfolio

 This is (one of?) my personal portfolio pages.
 I already have an existing static portfolio page hosted by github.
 The idea for this new one came because I wanted a database to list all of the recruiters and companies I am interviewing with.
+I started hacking code I'd previously wrote to build an enterprise-level HCRM app for tracking employee hours and overtime.
+But now I want to build this app that will track all the jobs I apply to.

 ## Key Requirement:
 - Need public documentation that companies/recruiters did or did not get receive my application, as well as the progress of any talks.